mpb10/PowerShell-Backup/README.md

 Run either the desktop shortcut or the Start Menu shortcut.
 Choose option `1` to choose the folder to be backed up and the folder to which the backup is to be saved.
 By default the script will backup the user's `Documents` folder to `E:\Backups`.
 Make sure you choose the proper drive when backing up a folder.
 Alternatively, users can choose option `2` at the main menu to backup folders listed in the `backuplist.txt` file which is found at `C:\Users\%USERNAME%\Backup Script`.

+#

-**New in version 1.1.0**, users can save a list of folders to be backed up in the text file "C:\Users\%USERNAME%\Backup Script\backuplist.txt".
+**New in version 1.1.0**, users can save a list of folders to be backed up in the text file `C:\Users\%USERNAME%\Backup Script\backuplist.txt`.
 One line at a time, list the path of each folder that is to be backed up, with the first line being the path of where to save the backups.
 Once the `backuplist.txt` file is set, choose option 2 on the main menu.
 Confirm that the information is correct and then begin the process.

-#

-**New in version 1.1.0**, users can list playlists in the `audioplaylist.txt` and `videoplaylist.txt` files located in `C:\Users\%USERNAME%\Youtube-dl`.
-List any playlist URL's one line at a time that you would like to download video from in the `videoplaylist.txt` file.
-The same goes for the `audioplaylist.txt` file.
-To download from these files, choose option `3` in the main menu or use the -FromFiles parameter switch if calling the script from the command line.
-Currently, playlists downloaded form the video playlist will be automatically converted to .webm

-**New in version 1.2.0**, users can convert downloaded videos to other formats using  ffmpeg options which can be modified in option `4` of the main menu, "Settings".
-Only videos being downloaded will be converted, not audio downloads.
-This feature has not yet been implemented into the parameters that can be passed to the script.

 #